radon-h2020/radon-demonstrator/labs/functionhub.md

 FunctionHub will provide access to them by a URL that we can later attach as a reference to the lambda’s “artifacts” property in GMT.

+#### _Note_
-==If you wish to **skip this step** there is a public FunctionHub repository available with 5 necessary functions.
-The repository can be found in Cloudstash.io under the name “ServerlessToDoListApi-repo”).==
+_If you wish to **skip this step** there is a public FunctionHub repository available with 5 necessary functions.
+The repository can be found in Cloudstash.io under the name “ServerlessToDoListApi-repo”)._

 ## Functions preparation
 Fetch the source code of the lambda functions.
 Visit the [GitHub repository](https://github.com/iaas-splab/todo-api-nodejs) and download the files.